alexandrutodea/ember2018-experiments/README.md

 ## Cloning the Project and Installing the Dependencies

+1. Install Python 3.12 on your system

-1. Run the following command in a directory of your choice
+2. Run the following command in a directory of your choice

 ```
 git clone https://github.com/alexandrutodea/ember2018-experiments
 ```

-2. Change the directory to the newly cloned directory
+3. Change the directory to the newly cloned directory

 ```
 cd ember2018-experiments
 ```

-3. Create a virtual environment
+4. Create a virtual environment

 ```
-python -m venv ember2018-experiments-venv
+python3 -m venv ember2018-experiments-venv
 ```

-4. Activate the virtual environment
+5. Activate the virtual environment

 ```
 source ember2018-experiments-venv/bin/activate